jayeshpandey01/Ekip_Bhaskar_CME_Event/README.md

 To complete the GitHub setup:

-1. Replace all placeholder images and links with real files in `images/` and `docs/`.
+1. Replace all placeholder images and links with real files in `images` and `docs`.
 2. Push everything to GitHub using:

 ```bash